Diya Aur Baati Hum: India

-Diya aur baati hum maintained its number one position mostly on the ratings charts from the beginning till it completed 1000 episodes.
+Diya Aur Baati Hum maintained its number one position mostly on the ratings charts from the beginning till it completed 1000 episodes.
 It became the no 1 show in India with 14.5 TVM (Television Viewership in Millions), considered to be extremely good at that time.
 It also became the only fiction show to have a rating of 6.6 on a Saturday.
 Diya Aur Baati Hum is also known as one of the most popular Indian teledrama for Star Plus.

-The series opened with a low rating of 1.9 TVR in its debut week, but however soon increased and entered top ten Hindi GECs.
+The series opened with a low rating of 1.9 TVR in its debut week, but soon increased and entered top ten Hindi GECs.
 In week 33 of 2011, it garnered 3.81 TVR being seventh most watched Hindi GEC while the following week, it was the tenth most watched Hindi GEC with 3.11 TVR.
 In week 42, it was at tenth position garnering 3.65 TVR.
 In week 50 and 51, it became the second most watched Hindi GEC after Saath Nibhana Saathiya garnering 5.7 and 5.87 TVR.

 In first week of 2012, it garnered 5.98 TVR.
 On week ending 21 January 2012, it garnered 5.88 TVR being most watched Hindi GEC.
 In week ending 2 May 2012 and the following week it maintained its top position with 5 and 4.7 TVR.
 In May 2012, during the ongoing IPL broadcast during prime time remained the most watched television program.
 After three weeks of its premiere being most watched programme, in Week 17 2012, Dance India Dance along with Diya Aur Baati Hum beat them scoring 4.5 and 4.48 TVR for position number one and two being the only two GECs to top the list.
 In week 22 during IPL finale, it was the most watched Hindi GEC with 5.1 TVR.
 During 15 to 21 July 2012 and previous week, it maintained its top position with 5.8 and 5.9 TVR.
 During 1 to 15 August 2012, it maintained its top position with 5.8 TVR.
 In week 51, it was at second position with 4.8 TVR.
 In the year, the track of Sooraj's international cooking competition topped the Hindi GEC ratings list while the following track of terrorist Rajkumar reached a 6.9 TVR.